Wikitelmex/capstone-react/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>

 # React Redux Capstone project
-> This App uses react & redux, to creat an SPA related to Covid data.
+> This App uses react, redux, bootstrap; to create an SPA related to Covid data in the entire world, you can see the especific data of each country in the first page of the app, and see the details and regions, clicking inside the country, I hope you enjoy it.

 ## Built With
 - Javascript